Denis535/CleanArchitectureGameFramework/Packages/com.colorful-project-window/Readme.md

 # Overview
-This package "Colorful Project Window" gives you the more comfortable and colorful project window.
+This package gives you the more comfortable and colorful project window.

+# How to use it
+Just install this package.

-# Details
+# Reference
-This colors the project window using the following rules:
+This paints the project window using the following rules:
 - It marks modules (folders with *.asmdef or *.asmref files) in red color.
 - it marks its content in yellow (assets) or green (sources) colors.